CaptDowner/ttalk/README.md

 include the following:

 - more common phrases
-- categories
+- categories, specialized pages for food, sports, music
-- user ordering
+- allow user to arrange the order and remember it
-- additional voices
+- additional voices, female, child, cartoon
-- other languages
+- need contributors to support non-English languages
-- text-to speech to be combined with point and click phrases

 If you are comeone, or you know someone who might be interested in contributing, please contact me by email to: captdowner@gmail.com